component-driven/component-driven-development/src/exercises/4-Layout_Primitives/Readme.md

 </details>

-**Note:** We could use [Rebass Grid](https://rebassjs.org/grid/) instead of custom components: it’s based on styled-system and implements the same API but it’s a good thing we keep our primitives abstracted from the implementation details so we can always change implementation without refactoring application’s code.
+**Note:** We could use [Rebass Grid](https://rebassjs.org/grid/) instead of custom components: it’s based on styled-system and implements the same API but it’s a good thing we keep our primitives abstracted from the implementation details, so we can always change implementation without refactoring application’s code.

 ## 4.3 Grid primitive